 All BEST workshops will be held in accordance with current CDC, Department of the Interior, and National Park Service guidelines concerning the COVID-19 pandemic.
 If you are a federal employee, it is your responsibility to review official agency guidelines regarding travel and communicate with your supervisor accordingly before registering for this workshop.

 NPS guidelines state that full vaccination is required for NPS employees traveling for non-mission critical events, such as BEST workshops.
 Proof of vaccination will be required for those traveling to a workshop and/or lodging at White Grass.
 Full vaccination is required for lodging at White Grass, regardless of affiliation.

 The 2022 classes are finished and are no longer available for registration.

 Brick Earth Stone and Timber (BEST) Workshops, BEST_Preservation@nps.gov

 Frequently Asked Questions

-- Who can take a course?
-Courses are open to anyone who is interested: federal, state, and local government employees; private sector contractors, consultants, architects, and design professionals; students; non-profit employees; and homeowners.
-Federal employees must have supervisory approval to register for workshops.
+Who can take a course?
+Workshops are open to anyone who is interested: federal, state, and local government employees; private sector contractors, consultants, architects, and design professionals; students; nonprofit employees; and homeowners.

-- Who do I talk to about an accommodation?
-If you are a person with a disability and you need accommodations, please contact us at least 3 weeks before the workshops at BESTpreservation@nps.gov or (307) 739-3571.
+Who do I talk to about an accommodation?
+If you are a person with a disability and you need accommodations, please contact us at least 3 weeks before the workshops at BEST_preservation @nps.gov or (307) 739-3571.